syednuman42/Syed-Numan-Portfolio/README.md

 ![](https://github.com/syednuman42/Syed_Portfolio/blob/main/images/difference%20in%20ratings.png?raw=true)

-## Comparison of Fandango Ratings to Other Sites:
+## Part III : Comparison of Fandango's ratings with the ratings on other sites:

 Since we only want to compare moves that are in both DataFrames (The Fandango Table and the All Sites table), they were combined using an inner merge based on the FILM column.